bgamari/ghc-wiki-import/implementing-trees-that-grow/handling-source-locations.md

-In the code below, as compared to the one above, we have the following key changes:
+In the code below, as compared to the original one above, we have the following key changes:

 - `LExp` is replaced with `Exp`